NAM Fellowship in Pharmacy

 - Population Health and Public Health Practice.

-The fellowship requires a 10 to 20 percent commitment of time for two years, and includes attendance at a one-week orientation to health policy, the Fall NAM Annual Meeting and the meetings of the fellow’s designated board.
+The fellowship requires a 10- to 20-percent commitment of time for two years, and includes attendance at a one-week orientation to health policy, the NAM Annual Meeting, and the meetings of the fellow’s designated board.
 Domestic travel expenses are covered for participation in approved fellowship activities.
 Additionally, the fellow will participate actively in the work of an appropriate expert study committee or roundtable, including contributing to its reports or other products.
 Studies that would enable the potential for the fellow to contribute to the value of integrating medicine and public health will be identified.

 This experience will introduce the NAM Fellow in Pharmacy to a variety of experts and perspectives, including legislators, government officials, industry leaders, executives of voluntary health organizations, scientists, and other health professionals.
-Each fellow will be assigned to an NAM member who will serve as a senior mentor during the two years of the fellowship.
+In addition, each fellow will be assigned to an NAM member who will serve as a senior mentor during the two years of the fellowship.

-A flexible research stipend of $25,000 will be awarded to each NAM Fellow in Pharmacy.
-The stipend will be administered through the appropriate department in the fellow’s home institution to advance the fellow’s professional and academic career.
+A flexible research grant of $25,000 will be awarded to each NAM Fellow in Pharmacy, which will be administered through the appropriate department in the fellow’s home institution to advance the fellow’s professional and academic career.
 This grant is not intended for use as a salary offset for the fellow, and no indirect costs are allowed.

-Nominees for the NAM Fellowship in Pharmacy must meet the following requirements:
+Nominees for the NAM Fellowship in Pharmacy must: